qiankunli/qiankunli.github.io/_posts/Technology/Network/2018-12-04-multi_host_container_network.md

 	</tr>
 	</table>

-[A container networking overview](https://jvns.ca/blog/2016/12/22/container-networking/) **How do routes get distributed**?

-Every container networking thing to runs some kind of **daemon program** on every box which is in charge of adding routes to the route table.
+[A container networking overview](https://jvns.ca/blog/2016/12/22/container-networking/) **How do routes get distributed**?Every container networking thing to runs some kind of **daemon program** on every box which is in charge of adding routes to the route table.

 There are two main ways they do it: